braid-org/braid-spec/README.md

 ### Braid Patch — `draft-xx-httpbis-braid-patch-00.txt`

 A general patch format for representing changes to state with a uniform syntax.
-This specification allows web resources to arbitrarily combine different CRDT or OT merge algorithms with different `Content-Type`s.
+This patch format can be used with any CRDT or OT merge algorithm, and can be applied to almost any `Content-Type`.
+It thus enables web resources to mix and match which merge algorithm they want to use on which piece of data.

 ### Linked JSON — `draft-xx-httpbis-linked-json-00.txt`